-This Pumpkin and Cocoa Icebox Cake has the perfect balance of pumpkin and chocolate flavor that will satisfy both pumpkin lovers as well as the pumpkin reluctant.
-It's creamy and cakey (despite having no actual cake!) with a delicate cinnamon and spice flavor.
+This Pumpkin Icebox Cake has the perfect balance of pumpkin and chocolate flavors that will satisfy both pumpkin lovers as well as the pumpkin reluctant.
+It’s creamy and cakey (despite having no actual cake!) with a delicate cinnamon and spice flavor.
+Bring this unique dessert to your next fall gathering1

 What Is Icebox Cake?